 Vibe: Contemporary Ranch

-This contemporary Smoky Mountain ranch is located outside of Asheville in a setting with unobstructed views of the Blue Ridge Mountains.
+This contemporary Smoky Mountain chalet is located outside of Asheville in a setting with unobstructed views of the North Carolina mountains.
 Thoughtfully designed to accentuate the surrounding beauty, this mountain getaway has been featured in countless other publications such as Architectural Digest, GQ, Conde Nast, and TimeOut.
 Its design-minded interior is impressive, but the attached outdoor space will have you struggling to decide where to spend your time.
 Either way, you can't go wrong with amazing Blue Ridge Mountain rentals.

 Vibe: Mod Containable